Khoirul-Anam21/Khoirul-Anam21/README.md

 Work/Organization
 --
 - I'm currently working at PT Rukun Mitra Sejati
-- Graduated from Information System and English(double degree)
 - 2 (almost) y of experience
+- Graduated from Information System and English with double degree

 Certification Profiles
 --